line/line-bot-sdk-nodejs/docs/pages/api-reference/client.md

 ### `getRoomMemberProfile(roomId: string, userId: string): Promise<Profile>`

-It corresponds to the [Group/Room Member Profile](https://devdocs.line.me/en/#get-group-room-member-profile) API.
+It corresponds to the [Room Member Profile](https://developers.line.me/en/docs/messaging-api/reference/#get-room-member-profile) API.

 The arguments are a room ID and an ID of a user in the room.
 Please refer to the official documentation for the difference between this API and `getProfile()`.